Pros

 Amex Green is a hybrid card, which means cardholders must pay off most charges by the due date each billing period in order to continue making purchases the next.
 However, a certain portion of your balance will be eligible to be paid off over time, with interest.
 The APR for such a balance depends on your creditworthiness and other factors.

 Cardholders will have the option to choose specific recent purchases for longer-term repayment, through Amex’s Pay Over Time feature.
 Eligible purchases will automatically fall into the longer-term repayment bucket, up to a certain limit.
 All charges not added to a Pay Over Time balance must be paid in full each month by the payment due date.
-Also, cardholders can still pay their balance in full by the due date with no limitation, though.
+Also, cardholders can still pay their balance in full by the due date with no limitation.

 Other Features of the American Express Green Card